-To define the way a Genetec Mission Control™ incident changes state and affects the rest of system in response to user actions and other stimulus from the system (such as alarms, events, user actions, and other incidents), you can configure the incident workflows.
+You can configure incident workflows to define how a Genetec Mission Control™ incident changes state and affects the system in response to user actions, alarms, and other incidents.

 What you should know

-You configure the workflow by drawing a flowchart connecting selected activities together, beginning with the Start node.
+You can configure the workflow by drawing a flowchart that connects selected activities together, beginning with the Start node.

 To configure an incident workflow:

 - From the Config Tool home page, open the Incident configuration task and select the desired incident.

 On the incident Workflow page, click and drag an activity from the